alfi-j/ultra-debugger/README.md

 4. Offer specific suggestions for resolving issues
 5. Monitor code changes in real-time for continuous feedback
 6. Provide detailed, context-aware fix recommendations

+## Project Icon

+This project includes a custom icon ([ultra-debugger.png](ultra-debugger.png)) that can be used as:
+- GitHub repository icon
+- MCP tool identity
+- Application logo

 ## Limitations